Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.20 =
+- Fixed PHP notices when viewing some products with variations.

 = 1.9.19 =
 - Fixed issues on Settings page that prevented it from being properly displayed in some versions of Safari browser.